graydonlangford/baby-name-stats/README.md

 * The SSA does not publish the names of babies born if there were less than 5 babies born with that names.
 Considering the long tail on baby name distributions, this is a lot of babies.
 * This is based on SSA birth certificate applications.
 There are, in fact, a lot of people in this country who don't have a U.S. birth certificate for lots of reasons.
 * The actuarial death tables are estimates, not based on real data.
 Therefore anything using those estimates cannot be considered trustworthy.
+* Because we don't have data before 1880, the output doesn't really approach any accuracy until 70-90 years afterwards, circa 1950-70.

 ## Running at home

 You'll just need a python 3.9 instance, ideally in a venv, with pandas, glob, and re.
 The jupyter notebook files will run in VSCode with the Jupyter extension.

+## End result

+The output file baby_name_stats.csv (or the truncated version included) shows the all the baby names, and how many of those babies were born, died, are still living, and their average age.

+You can play with this however you like, but I made a <a href="https://public.tableau.com/views/BabyNamesPerYear/BabyNameStats?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link">Tableau dashboard</a> so you don't have to!